How to Run ASO Keyword Research in 5 Minutes (With Live Rank Tracking)

 Step 3: Categorize the top 10 by where they belong

 Each keyword on your shortlist belongs in one of these slots.
-The rule we use:
+The rule I use:

-- Keyword field — everything else, comma-separated, no duplicates of words already in title or subtitle.
+- Keyword field: everything else, comma-separated, no duplicates of words already in the title or subtitle.

 The 100-char keyword field is where most apps under-invest.
 It's invisible to users, so there's no copy cost, and Apple matches across the words you put there in ways that surface you for compound searches.